Jaredx610/Poker-Hand/README.md

 Java program that reads a hand of cards from an input file and calculates the total amount of points of those cards and if it is a valid hand.
 ## Getting Started

-The first thing the user needs to do is create a data file named p1.dat for the program to use.
+The first thing the user needs to do is create a data file named phands.dat for the program to use.
 The format of the file should follow the following example:
 ```
   #$ #$ #$ #$ and so on
 ```